-Were you previously involved with animal rescue or volunteer work before starting K9 4 Keeps or was this your first foray into the world of pet rescue?
+Were you previously involved with animal rescue or volunteer work before starting your rescue was this your first foray into the world of pet rescue?

-What do you feel sets K9 4 Keeps apart from other local rescues?
+What do you feel sets your rescue apart from other local rescues?

 With so many rescues throughout Illinois, how did you decide on an all breed rather than breed specific rescue?